Kelach/COE-352-Advanced-Scientific-Computation/Project 1/README.md

     f = Ku

-Where f is the force vector (assumed to only be the force of gravity), K is the stiffness matrix, and u is the displacement vector.
+Where f is the force vector (due to gravity), K is the stiffness matrix, and u is the displacement vector.
 The stiffness matrix is constructed using the spring constants and masses given by the user.
 Rearranging the terms allows us to solve for the displacement vector u:

     u = K^-1 * f